 - Create a public diversity policy – It’s one thing to create a diversity policy, and another to have it publicized.
 These formal goals and strategies regarding equal opportunities should be transparent both within the company and outside of it.

-- Be aware of and apply current legislation – At present, the Equality Act 2010 and the Human Rights Act 1998 are the key legislations relating to diversity and inclusion.
+- Be aware of and apply current legislation – At present, the Equality Act 2010 and the Human Rights Act 1998 are the key legislation relating to diversity and inclusion.
 It is important for companies to be aware of these, and apply it in the workplace.

 In some ways, recent controversies help bold businesses all over the United States and around the world to understand the importance of diversity and inclusion, and to apply positive changes to reflect it.
-Companies need to pay attention more, or risk losing their astounding talents to competitors – ones that capitalize on more inclusive workforces.
+Companies need to pay attention more or risk losing their astounding talents to competitors – ones that capitalize on more inclusive workforces.